tscott-00/phogroup.github.io/jon_nsf.md

 Tikhonov regularization for image deblurring, image denoising, and x-ray tomography problems.

-#### Autoencoder Compression for Inverse Problems
+#### Autoencoder Compression for Inverse Problems <a name="compression-heading"></a>
-Another project that I have been working on is using autoencoders for compression of state information in large-scale time-dependent PDE constrained inverse problems.
+Another project that we have been working on is using autoencoders for compression of state information in large-scale time-dependent PDE constrained inverse problems.
 Such problems
 are notorious not only for their difficulty in solving, but also for their requirement